Architecture

 ServicePulse Details tab showing resource degradation on OrderPlaced events

 Find the Shipping endpoint window and toggle the resource degradation simulation off.
-Return the ServicePulse Monitoring tab.
+Return to the ServicePulse Monitoring tab.

 Find the Billing endpoint UI and increase the failure rate to 30%.